Sparkylc2/vimtex-spell-diagnostics.nvim/README.md

 # vimtex-spell-diagnostics
-Show VimTeX spell checking errors as Neovim diagnostics.
+Show VimTeX spelling errors as Neovim diagnostics.

 (I got annoyed with other alternatives flagging commands as mispellings)